mentegago/CameraPlus/README.md

 # CameraPlus
 CameraPlus is a Beat Saber mod that allows for multiple wide FOV cameras with smoothed movement, which makes for a much more pleasant overall spectator experience.

+## ARCHIVED

+I forked CameraPlus in order to implement transparent backgrounds for displaying avatars via a selfie/front-facing camera.
+However since then, the Beat Saber community has mostly moved on to Camera2.
+Also, I am no longer experimenting with avatars that much.
+As such, I will not be maintaining this.
+In the future, I might attempt to implement said feature in Camera2 however.

 # Download
 [Release Page](https://github.com/Snow1226/CameraPlus/releases)
 ### Make sure to disable the base game's "Smooth Camera" If you wish to use CameraPlus